davidalger/devenv/README.md

 ## dev-solr
 This node does not boot by default and currently does nothing.
 It is here as a placeholder for running Solr once the provisioning scripts for it are created.

+## Development Notes

+### Session Storage
+It is well recognized that PHP cannot store sessions on an NFS mount.
+Since /var/www/sites/ is mounted in the vm via an NFS mount, this causes trouble with applications which attempt using a session directory inside the document root.
+Magento 2 seems to handle this just fine and stores it's sessions in the configured session location.
+Magento 1 requires one of three workarounds to function:

+1. add the following to the `app/etc/local.xml` configuration file inside the `global` node:

+        <session_save><![CDATA[files]]></session_save>
+        <session_save_path><![CDATA[/var/lib/php/session]]]]></session_save_path>

+2. create a soft-link pointing the `var/session` directory to the default php session location

+        ln -s /var/lib/php/session var/session

+3. use an alternative session storage mechanism such as redis or memcached